mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/See How They Run.md

 (12+) Streetwise OR Broker, 1D days.
 For worlds with a population of >8 this task can be reduced to Difficult (10+) Streetwise OR Broker, 1 D x 10 hours.
 Without a broker who is willing to represent them, selling cargo will be very difficult as buyers won’t even trust the goods they’re purchasing never mind the Zhodani themselves, and buying cargo will be difficult.

-The PCs will minimally be getting the cold shoulder, brush offs and unfavourable rates – even in stores with marked prices, but may also be on the receiving end of racist remarks and insults.
+The PCs will minimally be getting the cold shoulder, brush offs and unfavorable rates – even in stores with marked prices, but may also be on the receiving end of racist remarks and insults.
 This might be a good opportunity for the encounter with the crew of the Ganymede Express (see Act Three Scene 1 ).

 It maybe that the crew of the Zarvae’ want to actively look for opportunities to present the positives of psionics or the Zhodani Consulate specifically and there should be occasions when this is possible.
 However, it may not always have any beneficial effect and the Referee can make as little or as much of this as desired.
 The crew may also wish to deny, or at least downplay having any psionic powers at all in order to try and set the locals’ minds at rest; perhaps literally.